ONVETI/ONVETI/README.md

 # Hello there! 👋🏻

-I am Quvonchbek Yangiboyev 🙋‍♂️ and I'm a Android Developer & Figma, Adobe XD Designer.
+I'm Quvonchbek Yangiboyev 🙋‍♂️ and I'm a Android Developer & Figma, Adobe XD Designer.

 ## Connect with Me 🤝🏻